 In this example, we will create a new audio message on disk by merging folders from existing audio messages and multiple sources.
 This new audio message could be used as a source to populate microSD cards for the new Envoy Elite player.
-The Elite will support from one to eight Channel folders (4-level message) onmicroSD.
+The Elite will support from one to eight Channel folders (4-level message) on microSD.

-SaberCopy has the ability to perform disk-to-disk copies.
+One of the recent enhancements to SaberCopy is the ability to perform disk-to-disk copies.
 While it is true that we could do this manually, SaberCopy can...